Forming shields are easily adjusted to control the material flow. This allows the operator to match the windrow width to the harvesting requirements.

 NOTE: The windrow width depends on the crop conditions and type of conditioner.

 2. As the plant passes through, it rubs against the conditioning hood (A) and other plants.
-The rubbing action removes the waxy surface from the stem of the plant to allow faster evaporation of moisture.
+A rubbing action removes the waxy surface from the stem of the plant to allow faster evaporation of moisture.

 3. The conditioner hood is adjustable to control the conditioning intensity.
 The wider the opening, the less aggressive the conditioning; this is used in legume-type crops.
 The smaller the opening, the more aggressive the conditioning; this is used more in grass hay.